Bhattacharya-Lab/EquiPPIS/README.md

 ```
 Here is an example of running EquiPPIS:

-(1) Input target list, distance maps and input files should be inside input preprocessing directory (default `Preprocessing/`).
+(1) Input target list and all input files should be inside input preprocessing directory (default `Preprocessing/`).
 A detailed preprocessing instructions can be found [here](Preprocessing/)

 (2) Make an output directory `mkdir output`